Source: Financial Times Global 500. Note: bar labels are declared employees.

 - Energy and resources.
 Oil and mining companies have remained for decades among the world’s largest corporations, underlining the importance of petroleum and resources in the global economy and its dynamics based on economies of scale.
 These activities are capital intensive, and the larger the corporation, the more effective its production and distribution.

 - Banking and finance.
 Banks and financial institutions such as holding and insurance companies, consistently figure among the world’s largest corporations, particularly in terms of market value.
 They illustrate the importance of financial transactions (e.g. currency exchange) and capital investments in contemporary economic systems.
 They tend to concentrate in large global cities or at offshore locations.

 - Information technologies.
 Corporations involved in personal computing devices (computers & smartphones) have benefited substantially from the growing prominence of information technologies in supporting economic activities and social interactions.
 Telecommunications firms based on subscriptions have also thrived.

 - Healthcare and pharmaceuticals.
-The growth of the global population, rising incomes and aging have converged to create a rising demand for healtcare goods (drugs) and services.
+The growth of the global population, rising incomes, and aging have converged to create a rising demand for healthcare goods (drugs) and services.

 Large multinationals emerge in sectors that are scalable, which involves two dimensions:

 - Scalability of processes.
 Efficiency increases with the scale of production, implying that the larger the corporation, the more competitive it can become.
 This is particularly the case for energy, mining, technology, pharmaceutical, and financial corporations.